 This website is owned by the Government of Trinidad and Tobago.
-It was created and is being continuously updated and managed by the Law Revision Commission which falls under the purview of the Ministry of the Attorney General and Legal Affairs.
+It was created and is being continuously updated and managed by the Law Revision Commission which falls under the purview of the Office of the Attorney General and Ministry of Legal Affairs.

 This electronic collection of legislative material dating back to the 1800’s has two purposes: